Everything was going so well, until people decided to mess things up. Then, suddenly, it wasn't.

 I've been watching "The Good Fight" while watching "Evil" –

 Michelle King: We're so sorry.

 Believe me, it's a good thing.
-But it seems to me that there's a connection between the two in that on "The Good Fight," there are all these on-the-book solutions for operating in morally gray areas to achieve an end, whether that's considered to be for the greater good, or the opposite of that, in terms of the interests of the lawyers are serving.
+But it seems to me that there's a connection between the two in that on "The Good Fight," there are all these on-the-book solutions for operating in morally gray areas to achieve an end, whether that's considered to be for the greater good, or the opposite of that, in terms of the interests that the lawyers are serving.
 Whereas "Evil" warns about staying in those areas too long, that they can lead to a bad place.
 I'm wondering whether what you're doing on this show bleeds over into what you're doing with "Evil," philosophically speaking.

 Robert King: First of all, that's a very good analysis, I do think "Evil" is working with absolutes.
 And "The Good Fight" is dealing with the gray between the absolutes.
 Probably, that means "The Good Fight" is the more complex, morally.
 Science deals with absolutes, you know.
 There are mathematical certainties.
 And spirituality deals with absolutes – there's absolute evil, absolute good.
 I think as time goes on, "Evil" is going to move more towards a "Good Fight" universe, where even though they continue to talk in absolutes, people are going to act in versions of gray, and approve of actions that are versions of gray.
 There's a little bit of a conversation about the moral justification, the Christian or Catholic idea of, is there a moral war?
 Is there God?
 Can God approve of war?
 And it raises this gray area of, are there violent acts that are Christian or supernaturally good in character?
 That, I think, is the gray area that is more what "The Good Fight" deals with.
 (To Michelle) What would you say?